tusharkantijoshi/tusharkantijoshi/README.md

 React | Nodejs | MERN Stack Developer
 --------------------

-I am a Full Stack Developer with a proficiency in JavaScript, React and Nodejs.
-I stay in Hyderabad and I manage my own profile.
+I am a Full Stack Developer with a proficiency in JavaScript, React and NodeJS I stay in Hyderabad and I manage my own profile.

 I'm extremely ambitious and skilled in scripting client/server side architecture, building optimized dynamic functional components, create/connect APIs including testing, debugging and database upgrades.

+I'm spontaneous and love saying yes to new opportunities.
+Caste, creed, community, color, shape, size, and horoscope do not matter to me or my family.
 I spend a lot of my free time learning new skills and pushing myself out of my comfort zone.
 Skills:
 • Figma with HTML, CSS and SASS
 • React with Redux and NextJS